zonemaster/zonemaster/docs/specifications/tests/Connectivity-TP/connectivity03.md

    " -F -M 192.0.2.10"
    ```

-2. Send the query string to the Whois server (from input) on port
+2. Send the query string to the *Whois server* on port
    43 with the nicname (whois) protocol.
-If the server is
+Example of command
-   "riswhois.ripe.net" (default) then the command line command on
+   line command on unix:
-   unix will normally be

 ```
 whois -h riswhois.ripe.net " -F -M 192.0.2.10"